alanng10/Secane/Docue/Web/a.md

 Web program may shown more than 1 view frame.

-Web program main arg is from 1 query string param in Uri.
+Web program entry class main arg is from 1 query string param in Uri.

 Web program shown status in console inf the program exit.
 Console is view able when it exit and after it exit.